-- if the detected MPDCCH is located within 2 PRB set, is obtained by above procedure.
+- if the last detected MPDCCH is located within 2 PRB set, is obtained by above procedure.

-- if the detected MPDCCH is located within 4 PRB set, is the sum between and the value obtained by above procedure.
+- if the last detected MPDCCH is located within 4 PRB set, is the sum between and the value obtained by above procedure.

-- if the detected MPDCCH is MPDCCH format 5, is obtained by the above procedure with = 0.
+- if the last detected MPDCCH is MPDCCH format 5, is obtained by the above procedure with = 0.